-The Victorian Certification of Applied Learning (VCAL) program has been replaced with a new Certificate - The VCE Vocational Major.
 The VCE Vocational Major (VM) is a vocational and applied learning program within the VCE designed to be completed over two years.
-The VCE VM will give students greater choice and flexibility to pursue their strengths and interests and develop the skills and capabilities needed to succeed in further education, work and life.
+The VCE VM will give students greater choice and flexibility to pursue their strengths and interests and develop the skills and capabilities needed to succeed in further education, work, and life.